priestc/giotto/README.md

 Now when you invoke this function from either the commandline or via http, the value of `user` will be the currently logged in user.
 In a http context, the user will come from a cookie.
 From the commandline, the currently logged in user will be extracted from an enviornment variable.
+How exactly this data is extracted is a function of the controller module (defined as 'http' and 'cmd' above), and is configurable.

 Example Application:
 ====================